Topping Autoflowers Guide

 One way to tell if the plant is diverting energy to making new colas is by checking the nodes.
 Each node should become enlarged at the base soon after topping, which shows that energy is being spread around the whole plant and building a stronger system for the delivery of nutrients.
 This will help in the development of new and bigger colas with increased yields.

-Now that you know how to top autoflowers, you can begin trying it out for yourself.
-We recommend trying the topping process on autoflower strains with a longer growth period and at least 70 days before flowering starts.
+If you are up to the task, and you now know how to top autoflowers, you can begin trying it out for yourself.
+We recommend trying the topping process on autoflowering cannabis varieties with a longer growth period and at least 70 days before flowering starts.

 If you want to learn more training techniques like this, you should check out our grow guide for advanced growers; just beware that not all techniques are suitable for autoflower plants.